-I thought, given some of the feedback, that I would create a list of terms, a glossary as it were, for some of the words that get used here in this Blog as well as on other blog [many words are transliterations of Arabic terms, where if the reader does not have a background in either Arabic or Islam, they may have no idea what they mean].
+I thought, given some of the feedback, that I would create a list of terms, a glossary as it were, for some of the words that get used here [many words are transliterations of Arabic terms, where if the reader does not have a background in either Arabic or Islam, they may have no idea what they mean].
 The terms are listed alphabetically in English and will be an on-going process of updating and refining.
 To find your way back to your post, simply use your browser’s back button.

 ‘Adl [عدل]: justice.